25 Amazing Things To Do In Lake Louise

 You can only rent kayaks or SUP in the towns of Banff or Canmore, so if you’d like to kayak or SUP at Lake Louise, you’ll need to bring your own or pick one up from one of those rental locations.

 The Banff Canoe Club rents out kayaks and paddleboards in the summer.
-A stand-up paddleboard is the easier choice as you can get inflatable rentals that will fit in a rental car and that you can carry to the lakeshore.
+A stand-up paddleboard is the easier choice as you can get inflatable rentals that will fit in a rental car, or on the shuttles, and then you can carry it easily to the lakeshore.

 Have Lunch With Bill Peyto

-Of course, you may be wondering about the name.
+Of course, you may be wondering about the name of this cafe.
 Bill Peyto’s Cafe is named after Bill Peyto, a pioneer, mountain guide, and early park warden in Banff.
 Legend says that Bill caught a lynx at the turn of the 20th century, strapped it to his pack, brought it to his favorite bar, and released the cat as he didn’t love company at the bar.

 He died about 80 years ago, so you can’t have lunch with him or ask him if that story is true.
-But you can sit inside this cafe!
-Bill Peyto’s Cafe is located inside the HI Lake Louise Hostel and dishes fantastic breakfast and even better burgers for lunch.
+But you can still sit inside this cafe and enjoy a burger!
+Bill Peyto’s Cafe is located inside the HI Lake Louise Hostel and dishes fantastic breakfast and even better cheeseburgers for lunch.

 Check Out Nearby Emerald Lake

-Emerald Lake is a stunning lake in Yoho and makes for a great family-friendly hike.
-It’s the largest lake in Yoho National Park, and when you see the color of the water, it’s easy to see where the lake received its name.
+Emerald Lake is a stunning lake in nearby Yoho, less than an hour away from Lake Louise.
+So while it’s a bit of an extra drive it’s well worth making time for.
+Emerald Lake is the largest lake in Yoho National Park, and when you see the color of the water, it’s easy to see where the lake received its name.

 A walk around the lake is fantastic as you view the lake from different angles with a background of various mountains.
-The trail follows along the lakeshore and moves in and out of the forest.
-It’s less than an hour away from Lake Louise, so I would definitely continue to check it out if you have the time.
+The family-friendly trail follows along the lakeshore and moves in and out of the forest.

 Things to do in Lake Louise in the Winter